Microfinance and Women's Empowerment

 Jan Wright, Emeritus Professor in the School of Education, in the Faculty of the Arts, Social Sciences and Humanities, advises on feminist and post-structuralist theory, dialogic pedagogy, and research methodology, especially using photo-voice and story-telling.

-Gordon Waitt, Prof. of Human Geography and Head of School of Geography and Sustainable Communities, in the Faculty of the Arts, Social Sciences and Humanities will work on theoretical and methodological development, particularly regarding the gendered and class embodiments implicated within the power hierarchies in microfinances space(s).
+Gordon Waitt, Professor. of Human Geography in the Faculty of the Arts, Social Sciences and Humanities will work on theoretical and methodological development, particularly regarding the gendered and class embodiments implicated within the power hierarchies in microfinances space(s).

 External partners: